Museum Ostwall

 How long should I spend visiting?

-A visit to Museum Ostwall typically requires at least a few hours to fully appreciate the exhibitions and installations.
+A visit to Museum Ostwall typically requires around two to three hours to fully appreciate the exhibitions and engage with the art.

 Is photography allowed?